-Dubai looks like the city of the future, and for photographers, it is a dream location.
+Dubai looks like a city from the future, and for photographers, it delivers on that promise.

 From the Shangri-La Hotel

-If you are planning a trip, you are in the right place.
+If you are planning a trip to Dubai with photography in mind, you are in the right place.

 What Makes Dubai Special